 Southeast Ridge trailhead is reached by driving south of Leadville on U.S. 24 to Independence Pass (Colorado 82) taking a right.
 The signed trailhead is found about 10.5 miles up on the right at a hard-to-see turn.

 Box Creek Couloirs shares the same trailhead as East Ridge and has a roundtrip of roughly 12.5 miles starting from the 2WD paved parking lot and about an 8.5-mile roundtrip from the 4WD dirt road.
+This is a snow-only route and is highly recommended to attempt this trail during the winter months when snow is present.

 These and other activities are available in the San Isabel National Forest surrounding Leadville.